- Amazon is greatly reducing text ads and Google Shopping in a way that’s dovetailing with their temporary shift towards essential items

 On March 17, Amazon announced that the shipment of non-essential products would be suspended for a period of time, estimated to be through mid-April.
 This would allow for more of a focus on shipping grocery items, health and personal care products, pet supplies, baby products and so forth.

 This applies to sellers who use the Fulfillment by Amazon program (FBA) to store and deliver products for a fixed fee through the Amazon network.
 It also applies to vendors who provide products to Amazon, wholesale.
+[UPDATE: During the week of April 13, Amazon announced that it will start allowing third-party sellers to ship some non-essential items via its FBA program.]

 At about the same time, Amazon also significantly cut back on advertising on Google Shopping and through online text ads.
 That’s logical, since it wouldn’t have made sense to plow money into advertising for products that were temporarily not for sale.
 In fact, if you take a look, it can be pretty hard to even find an Amazon ad for numerous types of products.
 They haven’t totally stopped advertising, but their online presence has shifted downward by quite a bit.